 When you provide your Rapid Rewards number in your hotel reservation, you can also earn 600 points per stay with these hotel chains:

-Rapid Rewards Dining just asks you to register up to 5 credit or debit cards to track your dining spending, and whenever you use a registered card at a participating restaurant you’ll earn extra points.
-Any credit or debit card works, not just the Southwest Rapid Rewards® credit cards.
+Rapid Rewards Dining asks you to register up to five credit or debit cards to track your dining spending, and whenever you use a registered card at a participating restaurant you’ll earn extra points.
+It can be used with any credit or debit card, not just the Southwest Rapid Rewards credit cards.

 You’ll see the exact same site, prices, and items that you would see if you went directly to the store’s site.
 But instead, a tracking code will make sure you earn Southwest points for your purchases.

-Special deals for even more points are posted all the time, so it’s a good idea to bookmark the page and start at Rapid Rewards Shopping before you shop online.
+Special offerss for even more points are posted all the time, so it’s a good idea to bookmark the page and start at Rapid Rewards Shopping before you shop online.